pubkey/rxdb/README.md

 }

 // so instead of 46 chars, the compressed-version has only 28
-// the compression works internally, so you can of course still access values via the original key.names console.log(myDoc.firstName);
+// the compression works internally, so you can of course still access values via the original key.names and run normal queries. console.log(myDoc.firstName);
 // 'foo'
 ```